 Vortex Immersion Media is the main display sponsor.
 They operates the Vortex Dome, the first commercial immersive media production studio and events venue located in downtown Los Angeles.
 The Vortex Dome hosts a wide range of arts and entertainment co-productions including live stage shows, fine arts performances, live concerts in addition to immersive arts educational activities

 The Association of Space Explorers is a display sponsor.
-They will present the top Houston-area visual art at their annual meeting at the Museum of Fine Arts Houston.
+They are an international nonprofit professional and educational organization of over 400 flown astronauts and cosmonauts from 37 nations.
+The organization will present the top Houston-area visual art at their 2019 annual meeting at the Museum of Fine Arts Houston.

 Jacobs Engineering Group